AnilpreetSingh/grameen-sahayak-BlackRockProject/README.md

-grameen-sahayak is a phone-call based hindi question answering system, developed on top of OpenAi's GPT 3.5 (ChatGPT).
+##grameen-sahayak is a phone-call based hindi question answering system, developed on top of OpenAi's GPT 3.5 (ChatGPT).
+###Use case-
-**Use case**- Users can call the hotline and ask their questions by just verbally speaking the question, their questions are answered in the hindi via SMS sent to their phone number in only 20-30 seconds.
+Users can call the hotline and ask their questions by just verbally speaking the question, their questions are answered in the hindi via SMS sent to their phone number in only 20-30 seconds.
-**How Our System Works**-
+###How Our System Works-
 1. In the protoype, The user has to only call on a designated phone number and ask thier question.
 2. We have installed _DriveSync_ app on the android phone where the call is made, it automatically pushes the call recording to _google drive_.
 3. The call recording is automatically fetched by _Google Drive Windows App_ to G: drive.